oxidecomputer/oidc-exchange/README.md

 log_directory = "path/to/logs"

 # The [[providers]] block defines one OIDC identity provider authorized to issue
-# JWTs accepted by oidc-exchange.
+# JWTs accepted by oidcx.
 Multiple blocks can be provided to support
 # more than one IdP.
 The URL needs to point to the provider's OpenID config URL.
-# At least one is required for oidc-exchange to do anything useful.
+# At least one is required for oidcx to do anything useful.
 [[providers]]
 url = "https://token.actions.githubusercontent.com/.well-known/openid-configuration"